alshedivat/al-folio/_posts/2022-06-30-Academic-resource.md

 - [You and your research](http://www.cs.virginia.edu/~robins/YouAndYourResearch.pdf) by Richard Hamming
 - [Research patterns](https://greatresearch.org/2013/09/20/research-patterns/) by Nick Feamster
 - [Importance of stupidity](https://journals.biologists.com/jcs/article/121/11/1771/30038/The-importance-of-stupidity-in-scientific-research) by Martin Schwartz
-  - “Science involves confronting our ‘absolute stupidity’.
+  - “Science involves confronting our ‘absolute stupidity.
 That kind of stupidity is an existential fact, inherent in our efforts to push our way into the unknown.”
   - "The more comfortable we become with being stupid, the deeper we will wade into the unknown and the more likely we are to make big discoveries."
 - [How to choose a good scientific problem](https://www.weizmann.ac.il/mcb/UriAlon/sites/mcb.UriAlon/files/uploads/nurturing/howtochoosegoodproblem.pdf) by Uri Alon.
-  - We should keep _The Feasibility-Interest Diagram for Choosing a Project_ and the _The Schema of Research_ in mind
+  - We should keep _The Feasibility-Interest Diagram for Choosing a Project_ and _The Schema of Research_ in mind
 - [Finding and proposing a PhD dissertation](https://medium.com/great-research/finding-and-proposing-a-ph-d-dissertation-topic-6bca29253a0f) topic by Nick Feamster
 - Technology and courage by Ivan Sutherland
 - Claude Shannon’s “creative thinking” speech by Jimmy Soni